UFC-Jaguar/jaguar-lang/cluster_environment_install/README.md

 # This folder include a miscellaneous of examples and resources, target to run **MPI** and **MONO** on Linux.
 ### Enviromment MPI and MONO on Linux:
-1. Require the compiled mono_mpi_environment.tar.gz, or download/compile a tested version of [mpich2-1.5rc3](https://www.mpich.org/static/downloads/1.5rc3/mpich2-1.5rc3.tar.gz) and [mono-6.12.0.90](https://github.com/mono/mono/archive/refs/tags/mono-6.12.0.90.tar.gz).
+1. Require the compiled mono_mpi_environment.tar.gz (in the group), or download/compile a tested version of [mpich2-1.5rc3](https://www.mpich.org/static/downloads/1.5rc3/mpich2-1.5rc3.tar.gz) and [mono-6.12.0.90](https://github.com/mono/mono/archive/refs/tags/mono-6.12.0.90.tar.gz).
 2. Case download/compile, for compatibilty with this tutorial, set folder like: /opt/mono-6.12.0.90 and /opt/mpich2-1.5rc3;

      * Include on ~/.bashrc (end of file) the follow content: